vnydv/AXI-Interface/README.md

-# AXI-Controller
+# AXI-Interface
-Designing an AXI interface in Verilog
+Designing and Verifying an AXI interface in Verilog